igrorp/pre-miRNA-plot/README.md

 <h3 id="labels">Image formats</h3>

 Pre-miRNA-plot also allows you to save the final images in SVG or PDF format.
-Note that the SVG is a really great format because it hardly loses quality, although some operational systems/web browsers are not compatible.
+Note that SVG is a really great format because it hardly loses quality, although some operational systems/web browsers are not compatible.
 PDF in the other hand is  pretty much universal but it will take a little longer to generate the images.

     python premirnaplot.py your_file.txt -f pdf